Notting Hill Carnival London with Kids: The Family Day (Sunday) Survival Guide

 Notting Hill Carnival 2026: The 60th Anniversary

-- Sunday, August 30, 2026: Family Day / Children's Day Parade (FREE, 10:30 AM start).
+• Sunday, August 30, 2026: Family Day / Children's Day Parade (FREE, parade 10:30 AM to 5 PM, sound systems and live stages 12 PM to 7 PM).
 The day for families.

-- Monday, August 31, 2026: Adults' Day / Main Parade (FREE, 10:30 AM to 8:30 PM).
-Bigger crowds, rowdier, NOT recommended for kids under 12.
+• Monday, August 31, 2026: Adults' Day / Main Parade (FREE, parade 10:30 AM to 5 PM).
+Bigger, rowdier.
+Not recommended for kids under 12.

 What Happens When

-The Route and Where to Position
+The Route and Where to Stand

 Best Family Vantage Points